alexwjung/CancerRisk/README.md

 This directory contains the result and scripts accompanying the paper:

-*Population-scale cancer risks derived from clinical registries, family history and basic health data: A retrospective modelling and validation study*
+*Multi-cancer risk stratification based on national health data: A retrospective modelling and validation study*

 The analysis is split by the two main cohorts: [Denmark](./main/Denmark) and [UK Biobank](./main/UKB).
 The used scripts and notebooks can be found in the scr.tar.gz files.